What size Gap is Required Between Decking Boards?

 Spacing is important in deck building.
 Failure to leave gaps between the decking boards can cause damage to the board as well as the deck frame.
 Proper spacing allows for expansion and contraction, proper drainage and helps to keep the decking framework dry.
 There are things to consider when spacing your deckings.
-They include wood type, moisture level and also type of fasteners.
-It will help you to determine what size gap is required between the decking boards.
+They include wood type, moisture level and also the type of fasteners.
+This will help you determine what size gaps are required between the decking boards.

 Factors That Influence a Decking Size Gap

 The kind of wood you choose for your decking can determine the size gap between the decking boards.
-You should consider the properties of the wood you want to use for your decking.
-Pressure-treated wood, hardwood and woods like cedar, and redwood absorb moisture differently with different expanding and contracting properties.
+It would be best to consider the properties of the wood you want to use for your decking.
+Pressure-treated wood, hardwood and wood like cedar and redwood absorb moisture differently with different expanding and contracting properties.

-If you are making use of wood decking, you need to consider the moisture level of the wood to know the size gap between the decking boards.
+If you are using wood decking, you need to consider the moisture level of the wood to know the size gap between the decking boards.
 Wood deckings with high moisture content will expand more when compared with the ones with less moisture.

 During summer, wood decking will expand due to high moisture levels.
 While in winter, the decking will contract due to low humidity, thereby reducing in size.
-With this in mind, while installing wood decking, leave a little gap between the decking boards since the decking will contract in winter, thereby creating a larger gap.
+With this in mind, while installing wood decking, leave a slight gap between the decking boards since the decking will contract in winter, thereby creating a larger gap.
 Same with summer, you also need to leave a little gap to allow for expansion.

 The kind of fasteners you use for your decking can also affect the size gap between the decking boards.